ALASdoo/accessliaison/content/english/blog/red-flags-to-look-for-when-searching-for-a-web-accessibility-vendor.md

 ---

-​​According to the [2024 WebAIM Million Report](https://webaim.org/projects/million/), 95.9% of home pages had Web Content Accessibility Guidelines (WCAG) failures.
+​​According to the {{< link_external url="https://webaim.org/projects/million/" >}}2024 WebAIM Million Report{{< /link_external >}}, 95.9% of home pages had Web Content Accessibility Guidelines (WCAG) failures.
 An average of 57 WCAG failures per page were detected, just using the WAVE tool, meaning failures that could be found by manual review were not included.

 How can this be happening when so many businesses already invest in their website’s accessibility?
 Many of them rely on so-called ‘accessibility solutions’ that ultimately don’t work.
 How do you avoid this trap?